seshrs/isdt/lecture-notes/3-bld.md

 ### The dependency graph

-a DAG, just like Git uses!
+A DAG, just like Git uses!

 ```
 ┌───────────────────┐